codeigniter4/CodeIgniter4/tests/README.md

 	> ./phpunit tests/system/HTTP/RequestTest.php

-You can run the tests without running the live database tests.
+You can run the tests without running the live database and the live cache tests.

-	> ./phpunit --exclude-group DatabaseLive
+	> ./phpunit --exclude-group DatabaseLive,CacheLive

 ## Generating Code Coverage